hayhaydayjay/hayhaydayjay.github.io/README.md

 How to use website:

-enter in https://hayhaydayjay.github.io/ from a computer or smartphone
+-enter in https://hayhaydayjay.github.io/ from a computer or smartphone

-this will direct you to the home page of the ice cream shop
+-this will direct you to the home page of the ice cream shop

-the home screen displays a shop picture with some information and hyperlinks in the top right corner
+-the home screen displays a shop picture with some information and hyperlinks in the top right corner

-the hyperlinks will take you to the menu or about us page; and even back to the home page
+-the hyperlinks will take you to the menu or about us page; and even back to the home page

-menu page displays our 6 flavors with pictures of each
+-menu page displays our 6 flavors with pictures of each

-in the about us page, you can enter in information for an event and submit to us
+-in the about us page, you can enter in information for an event and submit to us